PsychoLlama/recommendations/README.md

 - [Stylus](https://github.com/openstyles/stylus/): A tool for injecting custom CSS.
 I use this to hide annoying UI elements and apply custom dark themes.

+## Websites
+- [LearnXInYMinutes](https://learnxinyminutes.com/): A set of comment
+  annotated programming language references.
+Very useful for jumping into a new language, or remembering how to use an old one.

 ## Podcasts
 - [Philosophize This!](https://www.philosophizethis.org/)<br />
   Before coming to this podcast, I had no real exposure to the field of